podnebnik/data/README.md

 # Podnebnik Data Sources
+Note: this readme is copied to new location  /Podnebnik/website/data.
+This repo will be archieved soon

 This is a collection of open data sources related to the climate change.
 We use the [Frictionless Data Framework](https://framework.frictionlessdata.io/) to organize and describe the data.